Creating Positive Impacts for

 On-the-Job Training

-Testimonial: Terra was relocating back to the Lane County area and began seeking employment outside her world of academia research.
-She learned about a small, startup company and reached out to them.
-The company wanted her knowledge and scientific research experience but were concerned that she didn’t have the knowledge of work that the company was doing.
+Testimonial: Terra’s journey brought her back to the Lane County area, where she sought a career beyond the realm of academic research.
+It was during this pursuit that she learned about a small, startup company and reached out to them.
+While the company recognized Terra’s knowledge and scientific research experience, they had concerns about her familiarity with their specific field of work.
 Enter the OJT program.
-Terra received the training and skills needed to be successful.
-Terra says “My experience with the OJT program just goes to show that almost anyone starting with a new employer will require some level of additional training.
+Through this program, she received the necessary training and acquired the skills to thrive in her new role.
+Reflecting on her experience, Terra says, “My experience with the OJT program just goes to show that almost anyone starting with a new employer will require some level of additional training.
 Even with my level of education, without the hands-on training and mentoring from my employer, I would not have had the opportunity to learn this unique and fascinating work.
 The OJT program is an easy process with seamless service.
 The 30- and 60-day reviews were helpful as they pinpointed my progress and provided the opportunity to review my learning goals with my employer so we both knew I was on track.
 I would recommend this program to anyone, job seeker and employer, searching for ways to maximize potential skills and growth potential.”

 Identifying Talent through the National Career Readiness Certificate